wmacmil/LTL-Agda/README.md

 TODO :

 * Complete definitions, particularly with respect to quantifying over models and examples
-* Prove equivalence of two definitions
+* Prove equivalence of two definitions of paths
 * Link to some external SMT solver
 * Prove decidability
-* Extend to other temporal logics (most immediately probably Signal Temporal Logic (STL)
+* Extend to other temporal logics (most immediately probably Signal Temporal Logic (STL))